 - Yoga subscription to Gaiam (although there are TONS of free yoga videos on youtube and endless free class offers on Groupon for local studios in most areas.

-- Supplies for my hcg: I won’t need them since Rejuvi Medical (formerly New Edge Health) sends everything; even alcohol wipes which surprised me.
+- Supplies for my hcg: I won’t need them since my hCG pharmacy sends everything; even alcohol swabs which surprised me.

 - Supplements: I am a huge fan of Vitamin B, Garcinia Cambogia, and a few others that I will be blogging about throughout Phase 2.